anoopsarkar/nlp-class/hw3.md

 For instance, for my implementation of the baseline algorithm above for the full training data set I get the following mistakes per epoch over 10 epochs of training.

+    $ time python3 chunk.py -e 10 -m baseline.model
+    reading data ...
+    done.
-    number of mistakes: 5637
+    number of mistakes: 5620
-    number of mistakes: 3946
+    number of mistakes: 3962
-    number of mistakes: 2980
+    number of mistakes: 2930
-    number of mistakes: 2245
+    number of mistakes: 2284
-    number of mistakes: 1751
+    number of mistakes: 1768
-    number of mistakes: 1402
+    number of mistakes: 1390
-    number of mistakes: 1127
+    number of mistakes: 1226
-    number of mistakes: 955
+    number of mistakes: 1031
-    number of mistakes: 805
+    number of mistakes: 810
-    number of mistakes: 742
+    number of mistakes: 707

+    real	23m49.039s
+    user	23m33.333s
+    sys	0m5.446s

+The time was computed on a 1.4 GHz Intel Core i7 with 16 GB 1867 MHz LPDDR3 on battery power.
+The baseline gets an F1 score of 92.37 on this dataset.
+However, based on implementation details your score might well be slightly higher or lower.

 ---